-Ethical principles of education and code of conduct for the prevention and processing of misconduct in studies
+Ethical principles of education and processing of misconduct in studies

 Complying the Code of Ethical principals